 This homeopathic remedy is also known as “Goa Powder“.
 It is a fairly powerful skin irritant that is used by some dog owners to treat infections of Ringworm.
 However, since it is an irritant, it may cause a dog a significant amount of pain.
 A possible side effect of using this remedy is that a dog’s skin condition may actually become worse from treatment with Chrysarobinum.

 When crushed into a paste, Mustard Seeds may be used as a topical treatment for Ringworm (as well as some other fungal infections).
-However, this mixture may stain carpet, clothing or furniture, so it is best to have your dog remain outside for some time after application of mustard seed paste.
+However, this mixture may stain carpet, clothing, or furniture, so it is best to have your dog remain outside for some time after the application of mustard seed paste.